Giuseppedali/epic2-finaltermoutput-Ballais/README.md

 The references that I used for making the mandala output: https://p5js.org/reference/ https://www.youtube.com/watch?v=C8DeS2i81IY https://www.youtube.com/watch?v=se9rsp2VMWk&t=12s https://www.youtube.com/watch?v=Efnl8kPL6Kw&t=9s

-If there was no pandemic, i would love to learn more on Game Design and more Coding skills
+If there was no pandemic, i would love to learn more on Game Design and more Coding skills.